 What you do when you aren’t running is just as important as the time you spend running and training.

-Here’s how concentrating on your form, mental toughness and recovery will help you run like a pro and push yourself to new heights (and highs).
+Here’s how concentrating on your form, mental toughness, and recovery will help you run like a pro and push yourself to new heights (and highs).

-The answer to the question ‘How to run properly’ lies in combining three elements:
+Learning ‘how to run properly’ lies in combining three elements:

 - Running form